 - Wool maintains long-term appearance retention due to its natural resilience.

-Although wool was once thought of as a very expensive, high-end rug manufacturers have developed some wool area rugs that wear extremely well and are a terrific value.
+Wool was once thought of as a very expensive.
+High-end rug manufacturers have developed some wool area rugs that wear extremely well and are a terrific value.

-Besides wool, there are other very acceptable natural fibers used in area rug construction, regardless of whether it is oriental, contemporary or transitional rugs.
-Here are a few examples:
+Besides wool, there are other very acceptable natural fibers used in area rug construction.

 - Cotton: Softer than wool but less durable, cotton is available in a variety of colors.